Pakistan steeply hikes fuel prices to secure IMF funding | Business

 This is the third cut in fuel subsidies by the government headed by Prime Minister Shehbaz Sharif in about 20 days.

-The new prices came into effect from Wednesday midnight and showed a massive hike of Rs 24 per liter in petrol prices and Rs 59.16 per liter of high-speed diesel (HSD) – the two products used by everyone directly or indirectly, Finance Minister Miftah Ismail said.
+The new prices came into effect from Wednesday midnight and showed a massive hike of Rs 24 per litre in petrol prices and Rs 59.16 per litre of high-speed diesel (HSD) - the two products used by everyone directly or indirectly, Finance Minister Miftah Ismail said.

 The latest rise came on top of an already Rs 60 increase in the prices of petroleum since May 25.
-The new petrol price has been fixed at Rs 233.89 per liter, HSD at Rs 263.31 per liter, and kerosene oil at Rs 211.47 per liter.
+The new petrol price has been fixed at Rs 233.89 per litre, HSD at Rs 263.31 per litre and kerosene oil at Rs 211.47 per litre.

 He said the prices of all products had now been brought to their purchase price and the element of subsidy or price differential claim had been eliminated.
 “There is no more government loss on the sale of petroleum products,” he said, hoping to conclude an agreement with the International Monetary Fund for reviving loan support.